ZhannaVen/Yamdb/README.md

 [![Django-app workflow](https://github.com/zhannaven/yamdb_final/actions/workflows/yamdb_workflow.yml/badge.svg?branch=master)](https://github.com/zhannaven/yamdb_final/actions/workflows/yamdb_workflow.yml)
 ### Description
  - The main goal of the group project is to write a backend (reviews application) and an API for it (api application).
- - The YaMDb project collects reviews (Review) on works (or compositions) (Titles).
+ - The YaMDb project collects reviews (Review) on compositions (Titles).
-  - Works (or compositions?) are divided into categories: "Books", "Films", "Music".
+  - Compositions are divided into categories: "Books", "Films", "Music".
- - The list of categories (Category) can be expanded (for example, you can add the category "Fine Arts" or "Jewellery").
+ - The list of categories can be expanded (for example, you can add the category "Fine Arts" or "Jewellery").
-> - The works are not stored in YaMDb, you can’t watch a movie or listen to music here.
+> - The works are not stored in YaMDb, you can’t watch a movie or listen to a song here.
 > - A work can be assigned a genre from the predefined list (for example, Fairy Tale, Rock or Arthouse).
 New genres can only be created by the administrator.
-> - Users can leave a comment on the work and rate it (score in the range from one to ten).
-The average rating of the work is automatically calculated.
+> - Users can leave a comment on the composition and rate it (score in the range from one to ten).
+The average rating of the composition is automatically calculated.

 You can read the documentation for the implemented API at [/redoc]